 Remember, in the UK we have very mixed weather conditions.
 High pressures can dominate, but seem to do so less in recent years.
-If we have mixed and complex weather systems coming in from the West, then expect that the weather can change and might not be as predicted and always remember the weather forecast is just that, its a 'Forecast' or 'Prediction', its not a 100% given pattern.
-High pressures give much more settled and constant weather which can be expected to be cold and dry with much frozen terrain, but the UK sits on the eastern edge of the Atlantic and we are governed by a maritime climate, it can change and does change, rapidly sometimes.
+If we have mixed and complex weather systems coming in from the south-west to north-west, then expect that the weather can change and might not be as predicted and always remember the weather forecast is just that, its a 'Forecast' or 'Prediction', its not a 100% given pattern.
+High pressures deliver much more settled and constant weather which can be expected to be cold and dry with much frozen terrain, but the UK sits on the eastern edge of the Atlantic and we are governed by a maritime climate, it can change and does change, rapidly sometimes.

 Always consider heading out in a pair as a minimum, its obviously much safer and if one has an accident, the other can help deal with it.
 If you can head out in a group, all the better.
 Remember in a group to take more than a 2 man bothy shelter!

 Never be afraid to change your route plan once you arrive at your destination.
 Plan an A,B and C route before you head out and remember plan D is visiting the pub, if the weather is too much.
 Just because you have decided to run up and over Skiddaw, Great Calva and then back to Keswick via the Cumbria Way, doesn't mean to say once you see the weather, snow conditions or just feel actually today you're more tired than you realised, that you can't change your plan!
 Play safe, change your route before you set off, stay lower if it makes you feel happier.
 Change your start point, head over Walla Crag for example.
-Better to have a great run, get back in time and not to become a statistic.
+Better to have a great run, get back in time and not to become a statistic with the Mountain Rescue.
 Plan sensible and stay within your abilities, play safe, have fun.

 Checkout what others have been up to, we update regular YouTube films when the Fells are white for runners, climbers and skiers, follow our page to keep up to date throughout the winter months.
 Join and checkout 'Ground Conditions' Facebook page for updates all over the country.
 Make sure you check the Lakes WeatherLine for daily Helvellyn Conditions updated by the Lake District National Park fell top assessors between December the 1st to March 31st.
 Read blogs, get clued up.

 Think in all area's, meaning Wales, the Lakes and Scotland about employing a guide, if you do not possess the skills or you don't have or can't find a buddy for the day.